-First, URS specified Redi-Rock 60in (1520mm) Base Blocks for the bottom six to eight courses of the wall, with one course of blocks that was buried.
+First, URS specified Redi-Rock 60in (1520mm) Solid Base Blocks for the bottom six to eight courses of the wall, with one course of blocks that was buried.
 The base blocks were topped with several courses of 9in (230mm) setback blocks throughout the wall to vary the batter.

 "We incorporated the 9in (230mm) setback blocks to increase the resistance to overturning forces without the need for geogrid reinforcement," Wormald explained.

-For the higher courses in the wall where the loading was less, the blocks transitioned to 41in (1030mm) blocks and 28in (710mm) blocks to achieve the full height of the wall.
+For the higher courses in the wall where the loading was less, the blocks transitioned to 41in (1030mm) and 28in (710mm) solid blocks to achieve the full height of the wall.
 The design called for leveling pads and backfilled composed of compacted free-draining aggregate.

 Combining a variety of Redi-Rock blocks allowed the wall to achieve its goal height while minimizing excavation and impacts the trees.
 Plus, the gravity solution saved the Township time and money on installation.

 An added benefit on this project was the superior aesthetics the system offered.
 "We chose the Ledgestone texture because we felt it looked the most like real rock to match up with other retaining walls that we have throughout the Township," Kellums explained.